cirens-utd/turtlebot_controller/src/agent_control/readme.md

 - set_each_led_color
     Can set each of the five LEDs individuatlly (r,g,b) - 0-255.
 List of 5.

+## Controller Thread Slipping
+Added logic to be able to tell if a previous controller thread is already running.
+If it is, then this iteration will not start.
+The warning can be disabled by turning self._slip_warning to False

 # Logging Information
 Variables that are saved in logger:
 - time: Time sample was pulled